 It often saves time in the long run to look at an encyclopedia article on your topic.
 Major ideas and facts will be given, and when you look at more specific sources later, you will have a better understanding of which ones are more significant.

 Explore the ACC Libraries tutorial: Finding Background Information

 Librarians know good sources of background material for topics, so ask.

 Any research project is stronger if hard facts -- statistics, formulas, budget figures, etc. -- are included.

 Reference sources (both books and on-line) are the most likely places to locate these (although they will show up in almost all sources).
 Check out this site on Statistics on the World Wide Web.

-Although these are totally separate concerns, they are most likely to show up in the same places: periodical articles and the Internet.
-These sources are quickly updated and often focus on specific places and issues.
+Although these are totally separate concerns, they are most likely to show up in the same places: news articles and using Google.
+These sources are quickly updated, may include facts as well as errors, and often focus on specific places and issues.
 Individuals' opinions are often stressed, whereas other sources usually have a broader perspective.
 (See the Study Guide Finding Periodical Articles.)